jacksorjacksor/MermaidJs/24DaysArticle/ProcessMapsAsCode24DaysInUmbraco2024.md

 # Mermaid: Integrations

 Mermaid has [integrations with numerous platforms](https://mermaid.js.org/ecosystem/integrations-community.html), allowing Mermaid to be rendered in many different settings and contexts.
-For this blog we'll look at three platfoms specifically - GitHub, Umbraco v13 (i.e. HTML/JS) and Mermaid Live.
+For this blog we'll look at three platfoms specifically - GitHub, Umbraco v13 (i.e. HTML/JS) and Mermaid Live Editor.

 - GitHub